OkenHaha/dsa/README.md

 - Deletion at end of the node (last node)
 - Fixed Day 8 issue
 - Deletion at end using a single pointer

+#33 Day 10
+Comtinued
+- Deletion at certain position in the List